 Other Allowances and Grants

-- Discretionary Grants: Health Boards may offer additional grants for specific purposes, such as practice improvements or recruitment incentives.
+- Discretionary support: Health Boards may offer further support for purposes such as recruitment or improvement, on terms that vary locally.

 How Associates and Locums Are Paid Under the SDR

-For more detailed guidance on associate tax and self-employment status, see our Associate Tax Survival Guide.
+For more on associate status and self-employment, see our Associate Tax Survival Guide.

 Tax and Accounting Considerations for Scottish Dental Practices